 While the divorce rate is 50% for first marriages, it is 65-75% for second marriages.
 The children’s systematic rejection of the new partner is a substantial reason for the higher failure rate.
 Your effort to integrate a new partner into their lives too soon has predictable consequences.
 Your children will never like, love, or accept your new partner.

-Kids feel like they need to take sides and blame one of you for the divorce, which has had real impacts on them.
+Kids feel like they need to take sides and blame one of you for the divorce, which has had a real impact on them.
 They will typically rally behind the parent who appears to be “left” or not moving on because they worry about losing that parent to depression and parental resignation.

 You may wonder, “how soon is too soon?”
 Kids operate on emotional time, not calendar time.
 Many experts recommend parents wait 1-2 years after a divorce before introducing them to a new partner.
 However, if your kids know that you began dating during or freshly after the divorce, they will assume your new relationship is the cause of the divorce.